codaxy/cxjs/packages/cx-theme-frost/README.md

 This is a theme package for the [Cx framework](http://cx.codaxy.com/).

-Frost is a winter inpspired theme.
+Frost is a winter inspired theme.
 Take a look at theme preview and compare it to the other themes [here](http://cx.codaxy.com/v/master/themes/).

 ## Usage